Webnode: Website Builder Review 2022

 In settings, you can manage your subscription, domain, page design, and your store's data.

-Webnode's editor is intuitive and highly accessible, meaning that within a short amount of time, anyone can dexterously use it.
-Of course, this comes at the cost of certain features, however, in terms of usability Webnode does little wrong.
+Webnode's editor is intuitive and highly accessible, meaning that within a short amount of time, anyone can come to terms with it.
+Of course, this comes at the cost of certain features, however, in terms of usability, Webnode does little wrong.

 Features

-Basically, Webnode possesses everything that we look for in a good website builder.
-As noted above, its editor only emphasizes the most essential aspects, and as such, is somewhat limited in scope when set alongside those of its competitors.
-Specialized content, such as restaurant menus or tools for doctor's practices, for example, is nowhere to be found.
+Webnode offers everything that we look for in a good website builder.
+As noted above, its editor only emphasizes the most essential aspects, and as such, is somewhat limited in scope when compared to other services.
+Specialized content, like restaurant menus or tools for doctor's practices, for example, is nowhere to be found.

-The menu's features do make sense, however, a bit more choice would definitely do the service a world of good as far as clarity is concerned.
-As two examples, Wix and Weebly serve up many more elements in the menus of their editors than Webnode manages, and without overcomplicating things to boot.
+The menu's features do make sense, however, more choice would definitely do the service a world of good.
+As two examples, Wix and Weebly serve up far more elements in the menus of their editors than Webnode manages, without overcomplicating things.

-Webnode offers access to the most important elements for a website, including image galleries, buttons, and contact forms, however, don't expect more than the basics.
+Webnode offers access to the most important website elements, including image galleries, buttons, and contact forms, however, don't expect more than the basics.

 Blogging - with limitations

 Similarly, Webnode's blogging features are decent but restricted to the bare necessities.
-In the page menu, you can incorporate a blog onto your site like any other kind of page, to which it's possible to add entries.
-Any existing entries will be arranged according to their date(s) of publication.
+In the page menu, you can incorporate a blog onto your site and add entries to it.
+Existing entries will be arranged according to their date(s) of publication.
 To work with your blog, you're provided the same tools and elements found in the standard editor.

 Additional features like tags or categories aren't included.
 Webnode recommends setting up sub-pages on your blog to serve as a workaround for the inability to create categories.
-This works, but requires sacrificing a menu level.
-Other site builders definitely offer easier solutions for grouping blog entries.
+This works but requires sacrificing a menu level.
+Other site builders definitely offer easier solutions for grouping blog entries together.

 With Webnode, blog features are rather limited.